TomObungu/mathematics.md/Further Mathematics/Vectors/Intersections and Distances between Planes.md

 d = \frac{\left| -2(1) + 3 - 5 \right|}{\sqrt{ 2^{2}+1^{2}+1^{2} }} = \frac{2\sqrt{ 6 }}{3}
 $$
 b
-The shortest distance is the distance between
+The shortest distance is the distance between the line and the point of intersection in the direction of the normal (through the normal)